 Recent studies are showing a link between stress and gum disease.
-It is not yet known how this happens, but many believe stress limits the ability of the immune system to function fully and control the gum disease bacteria in the mouth.
+It is not yet known how this happens, but many believe stress limits the ability of the immune system to function fully and control the gum disease bacteria.
 There is also evidence that patients who are stressed develop more plaque than the average person.

 Another concern is that people who have a lot of stress in their lives tend to clench or grind their teeth, especially at night.
 This can lead to extensive tooth damage as well as sensitivity.
 In severe cases teeth can even be lost.